Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/strokes.rst

    Selection.

+You can also choose to only render selected chains.

+Minimal, Maximal 2D Length
-You can also choose to only select (i.e. render) chains longer than *Min 2D Length* and/or shorter than *Max 2D Length*.
+   Chains longer and/or shorter than * 2D Length*.
+Chain Count
+   Allows the selection of first N chains.

 Caps